Erasdna/DL-biomedicine-project/README.md

 Results of all experiments as well as the notebooks for data analysis are available in the `results` folder.

+Note: In order to run code using SwissProt data, the `go-basic.obo` file needs to be put in the repository.

 ## Installation

 ### Conda